PerezEnric/Assets-Zip-Management-with-PhysFS/docs/index.md

 ## TODOs and Solutions
 ### TODO 1: Initialize and close the PhysFS library
-What you have to do is to use the methods mentioned before to initialize and close the library in hteir respective place
+What you have to do is to use the methods mentioned before to initialize and close the library in their respective place

 #### Solution